 Now the main attractions of this place are the Baroque church of Sant’Agnese in Agone and three amazing fountains.
 Fountain of the Moor (Fontana del Moro), Fountain of Neptune, both originally designed by Giacomo della Porta, are located by the sides.
 Fontana Dei Quattro Fiumi (Fountain of the Four Rivers) in center represents Nile, Ganges, Danube and Rio della Plata and is realized in accordance with Gian Lorenzo Bernini’s plan.

-Food lovers would appreciate it too – look for the Tartufo nero, iconic black truffle ice cream, in Tre Scalini, it’s iconic and is believed to be the best in Rome!
+Food lovers would appreciate it too – look for the Tartufo nero, famous black truffle ice cream, in Tre Scalini, it’s iconic and is believed to be the best in Rome!

 Pantheon was originally a temple to ‘all the gods’.
 Original Pantheon was erected around 25-27 BC, and the current version dates back to the Emperor Hadrian’s rule and somewhere around 120 AD.
 Can you think of many buildings so well preserved?